789ni812/imgdescriptor/spec.md

 - [ ] **XX.7: Update Tests and Documentation**
   - Update or add tests for the new card-based UI and component visibility logic.
   - Update documentation and screenshots to reflect the new UI/UX.

+- [x] **XX.8: Per-Turn Accordion and Generation Flow**
+  - The story accordion must show a spinner while generating, then display the story as soon as it is available (never 'Not available yet' if the story is present).
+  - The choices accordion must only show a spinner after the story is available, and only show choices after they are generated.
+  - After a choice is made, the choices accordion must display all choices, clearly indicate the selected one and its outcome, and the turn is considered complete.
+  - After a turn is complete, the next turn's image upload is shown, and the new turn's accordions are empty (or 'Not available yet') until content is generated.
+  - All accordions are always user-expandable/collapsible for all turns and sections.
+  - Each section shows either the generated content, a spinner (if generating), or a 'Not available yet' message if missing.
+  - [x] **Task: Write failing Jest tests for each of the above requirements.**
+  - [x] **Task: Implement code to make each test pass, following TDD.**
+  - [x] **Task: Run all tests and ensure the build passes.**
+  - [x] **Task: Mark each item as complete in the spec.**
+  - **Completed 2025-01-27**
+  - **Commit:** `feat(turncard): implement per-turn accordion and generation flow with comprehensive TDD`
+  - **Test Coverage:** 13 passing tests for TurnCard component
+  - **Implementation Details:** See "TDD Process Summary" section above for complete documentation